stevewoolcock/AssetManager/README.md

 * Clean and simple API
 * Global and local loading queues
 * Nestable queues
+* Simple purging system for managing garbage collection and keeping memory usage in check
 * Priority system for controlling loading priority of individual assets and nested queues
+* Ability to store any valid ActionScript object, so all assets, internal or external, can be managed through AssetManager
+* Support for XML formatted asset lists
 * Plugin architecture for handling different data and file formats.
 Included format handlers are:
 	* Binary
 	* Images (PNG, GIF and JPEG)